onobori/site-www/src/_guides/language/language-tour.md

 <div class="alert alert-info" markdown="1">
 **Note:**
-Only an *expression*—not a *statement*—can appear between the arrow (=\>) and the semicolon (;).
+Only an *expression*?not a *statement*?can appear between the arrow (=\>) and the semicolon (;).
 For example, you can’t put an [if statement](#if-and-else) there, but you can use a [conditional expression](#conditional-expressions).